 The more it shifts to law and order, the better it is for President Trump.

-I think it was all about what was happening in the real world and the focus is shifting away from civil rights and to uh law and order.
+And the focus is shifting away from civil rights and to law and order.

-And that's simply uh a reality that the Democrats right now and Joe Biden are trying to react to.
+And that's simply a reality that the Democrats right now and Joe Biden are trying to react to.

 They're trying to play catch up on.

-And you got to listen to Scott Rasmussen's new number of the day, number of the day, that is the new podcast that is on just the news.com on iTunes, anywhere you download your favorite con uh your favorite podcast, he meant to say.
+That is the new podcast that is on justthenews.com on iTunes, anywhere you download your favorite favorite podcast, he meant to say.

-That would show uh New York Times had President Trump only had something like a 26% chance of winning, or Huffington Post, which was utterly ridiculous.
+And those are obviously the forecast models, right, that would show New York Times had President Trump only had something like a 26% chance of winning or Huffington Post, which was utterly ridiculous, going into election day, Donald Trump had a 1% chance of winning.

 The polls themselves nationally were fairly accurate, right?

-Because I think it showed a two-point uh difference between the candidates and and Hillary Clinton, again, won, so to speak, the popular vote by three points.
+And Hillary Clinton, again, won, so to speak, the popular vote by three points.

-So all of that said, when we're looking now ahead to this election, and people say, well, how does polling work?
+So all of that said, when we're looking now ahead to this election and people say, well, how does polling work?

-If they're calling landlines, then I never answer my landline because I I probably think it's gonna be a solicitation call.
+If they're calling landlines, then I never answer my landlines.

 How do you get in touch with these folks in order to get these numbers as accurate as they've been?

-It's a lot more difficult than you know, we probably have to call you at the Jersey Shore or something like that.
+And, you know, we probably have to call you at the Jersey Shore or something like that.

 How'd you know?